atoms-ufrj/postlammps/README.md

 Postlammps
 ==========

-A tool for performing post-processing with lammps log files.
+A tool for performing post-processing with LAMMPS log files or OpenMM state data reports.

 Installation